 At least one racist comment equating Indians with savages.
 Multiple violent descriptions of hunting and killing pigs.
-A boy is beaten to death.
+Boys beat another boy to death.
 A boy falls to his death after being hit with a rock.

 Note: This post contains affiliate links, which do not cost you anything to use, but which help support the costs of running this blog.